 Instrument Purchase & Loan Schemes

 The Countess of Munster Musical Trust website includes a listing of organisations that fund instrument purchase and/or provide loan schemes.

-EMI Music Sound Foundation
+Universal Music UK Sound Foundation

 Loan Fund for Musical Instruments

 The Loan Scheme is for professional players under the age of 36 who can show that they have sufficient income to be able to repay the Loan.
-The Grant Scheme is designed to help students and young professional musicians from the beginning of their third year of full-time study until two years after the completion of their full-time couse.
+The Grant Scheme is designed to help students and young professional musicians from the beginning of their third year of full-time study until two years after the completion of their full-time course.
 A Grant will NOT be made for more than one third of the purchase price of any instrument.
 The maximum Grant is £5,000.
 Preference is given to British Nationals.
 Awards are not made in respect of electric or electronically-controlled instruments.
 Applications must be The next meeting of the Trustees is planned for February 2021 and completed applications must be received by 15 January 2021.
 Find out more.

 The Albert Cooper Music Charitable Trust